Willie Calhoun Player Props: Yankees vs. Red Sox

-The New York Yankees, including Willie Calhoun and his .571 slugging percentage over his past 10 games, battle starter Brayan Bello and the Boston Red Sox at Yankee Stadium, Sunday at 7:10 PM ET.
+The New York Yankees, including Willie Calhoun (.250 on-base percentage in past 10 games, 57 points below season-long percentage), take on starting pitcher Tanner Houck and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.

-He hit a home run while going 1-for-3 in his last game against the Red Sox.
+He had a hitless performance in his most recent game (0-for-1) against the Mets.

 Willie Calhoun Game Info & Props vs. the Red Sox